 And that no bake part?
 Well, it means it’s really, really easy.
 So easy, you can whip it up during the week and enjoy it for a mid-week celebration.

 Obviously, it goes without saying – this is a perfect year-round pie.
 No Valentine’s Day plans necessary to enjoy.
-I made this no bake nutella pie for a casual dinner with our neighbors.

 We’ll start with the easy peasy oreo cookie crust recipe I shared earlier this week.
 That’s right – we’re filling a cookie crust with nutella.
 Does it get much better?
 No, no it does not.